|

 and sea turtle, while the Indus delta is home to the

+marsh crocodile.
 Pakistan has three seasons: cool (October

 through February); hot (March through June); and wet (July